gumquat/TheDrawingBoard_WebApp/README.md

 Stay up-to-date on all of our news, updates, and events:

-    Follow us on [social media platform]
+- Follow us on [social media platform]
-    Subscribe to our newsletter
+- Subscribe to our newsletter [newsletter subscription form]
-    Join our community on [community platform]
+- Join our community on [community platform]

 We look forward to seeing you on our platform!

 [STRETCH GOAL SECTION]
 - Filters and Special Effects power-ups
 - Comments on archive pages
--
+- Completed 'Voting System'